evidentlyai/evidently/docs/book/presets/target-drift.md

 **TL;DR:** You can detect and explore changes in the target function (prediction) and detect distribution drift.

-For Reports, you can use the pre-built `TargetDriftPreset`.
+* For visual analysis using Reports, use `TargetDriftPreset`.
-For Test Suites, you can use a `TestColumnDrift` test and apply it to the prediction or target column.
-Since it is a single test, there is no need for a preset.
+* For pipeline checks using Test Suites, use a `TestColumnDrift` test and apply it to the prediction or target column.
+Since it is a single test, there is no need for a Preset.

 # Use case